pgxn/rfcs/text/0003-meta-spec-v2.md

 This document describes version 2.0.0 of the [PGXN] source distribution metadata specification, also known as the "PGXN Meta Spec."
-PGXN metadata ships with PGXN source distribution archives, and serves to describe the their contents for the benefit of automated indexing, distribution, discovery, full-text search, binary packaging, and more.
+PGXN metadata ships with PGXN source distribution archives in a fila named `META.json`, and serves to describe the their contents for the benefit of automated indexing, distribution, discovery, full-text search, binary packaging, and more.

 ## Introduction